 3. Stress can hurt your work performance.

-It is well known in education that students with chronic stress contributes to over half of all school absences (Johnston-Brooks et al.).
+It is well known in education that students with chronic stress contribute to over half of all school absences (Johnston-Brooks et al.).

 4. Stress can reduce the growth of new brain cells.